MikCil/foggia_occupator/README.md

 ## Contact

-For any information, please contact me at michele_ciletti@unifg.it .
+For any information, please contact me at michele_ciletti.587188@unifg.it .